 - 1. To repay the City of Raleigh loan in accordance with its terms; - 2.
-To the investor member, an amount equal to the credit deficiency; - 3.
-To the investor member, an amount sufficient to pay federal income taxes on taxable income allocated to the investor member for such fiscal year by the Company, assuming the investor member is subject to the maximum corporate federal income tax rate then in effect; - 4.
-To pay the Investor Services Fee in accordance with the Investor Services Agreement; - 5.
-To fund the operating reserve up to the operating reserve amount; - 6.
-To pay the deferred development fee, including accrued interest; - 7.
-To repay the College Park Collaborative, LLC loan; - 8.
+To repay the Wake County loan in accordance with its terms; - 3.
+To the investor member, an amount equal to the credit deficiency; - 4.
+To the investor member, an amount sufficient to pay federal income taxes on taxable income allocated to the investor member for such fiscal year by the Company, assuming the investor member is subject to the maximum corporate federal income tax rate then in effect; - 5.
+To pay the Investor Services Fee in accordance with the Investor Services Agreement; - 6.
+To fund the operating reserve up to the operating reserve amount; - 7.
+To pay the deferred development fee, including accrued interest; - 8.
 To the managing member to repay any operating deficit contribution, credit adjuster advance, additional advance, or development advance; - 9.
 To pay the company administration fee in accordance with the Company Administration Agreement; - 10.
 Any remaining cash flow shall constitute net cash flow which is distributable to the members in an amount of 90% to the managing member and 10% to the investor member.

-9. Real Estate Tax Exemption
+8. Real Estate Tax Exemption